mpihlak/mongoproxy/README.md

 Since it uses a thread per connection, `MALLOC_ARENA_MAX` needs to be tuned to avoid excessive memory usage due to how `malloc()` handles per-thread arenas.
 2 is a good starting value.

+_Note_: there's an experimental branch `async-with-tokio` that uses async/await with Tokio.
+From first impressions, memory usage is much better but CPU usage is much worse.
+So not sure if it's worth the extra complexity.

 Jaeger tracing is still experimental.
 It does generate traces, but the interface is likely to change in the future.
 Specifically, the `$comment` field could be used for passing along other information as well (eg. additional Prometheus labels, function name, file:line, etc.).

 ## Usage